 Don’t Forget the Reminders

 The key to safe and sanitary package management is an expedient package transfer process.
-The less time packages spend sitting around, being sifted through, and taking up space, the less time you have to breathe, cough, sneeze, or touch it.
-While you may be sending your residents an initial notification of the package arrival, it may not be enough to prompt your resident to come to pick up their package.
+The less time packages spend sitting around and taking up space, the less time you have to breathe, cough, or sneeze on them.
+While you may be sending your residents an initial notification of the package’s arrival, it may not be enough to prompt your resident to pick it up.
 Set a standard for how many reminders to send and at what intervals they will be sent.
-This will ensure that your team can create a sense of urgency to get the packages out of the common area and into your resident’s home.
+This will ensure that your team creates a sense of urgency to get the packages out of the common area.

 Keep Track of Pending Packages

-Whether you’re using a pen and paper process, a spreadsheet, or a cloud-based system, do your best to keep track of how long your packages have been pending for pick up.
-It’s not uncommon for some residents to let their packages sit for weeks at a time and create congestion in your package room.
+Whether you’re using a pen and paper process, spreadsheet, or a cloud-based system, do your best to keep track of how long your packages have been pending pick up.
+It’s not uncommon for some residents to let their packages sit for weeks at a time.
+This creates congestion in your package room.
 Some digital solutions include a pending packages report where you can quickly reference how long certain packages have been pending in your package room and who your common offenders are.